KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

 ## Step-by-step Guide - Create a Multi-Step Synthetic Browser Test

-6. The following json will create a multi step browser against your easyTravel production environment from Sydney and Singapore.
+6. The following json will create a multi step browser against your easyTravel production environment from Sydney, Singapore and Kuala Lumpur.

 Find / Replace **13.210.14.153** with the IP address if your external production server.